The ARC Framework

 Resilience

-Workers pull back from AI use when it becomes visible to evaluators, even when told they will be assessed only on output quality.
-The concern about being judged for AI dependence spreads quietly.
-When organizations hold workers implicitly responsible for AI-assisted mistakes, pulling back is the rational response.
+Workers pull back from AI the moment it becomes visible to the people evaluating them, even when told they will be judged only on the quality of the output.
+The worry about being seen as dependent on AI spreads quietly.
+When an organization holds people implicitly responsible for AI-assisted mistakes, pulling back is the rational move.

 Confidence

 Uncertainty is permanent.
-The leaders who perform well under it know where they stand, what they don't know, and what they are doing next.
+The leaders who perform well under it know where they stand, what they do not know, and what they are doing next.
 Acknowledged uncertainty builds more trust than performed certainty.

-Generative AI systems are designed to feel authoritative regardless of accuracy.
-Harvard research found that forming independent judgment before seeing AI recommendations reduces over-reliance more than any disclaimer.
-Microsoft Research found that adding citations to AI outputs increased over-reliance because users read sources as a reliability signal.
+Generative AI is designed to feel authoritative whether or not it is accurate.
+Harvard research found that forming an independent judgment before seeing the AI's recommendation reduces over-reliance more than any disclaimer.
+Microsoft Research found that adding citations to AI outputs increased over-reliance, because users read the citations as a signal of reliability.

 Agentic systems act without waiting for approval.
-Leaders who have not built calibrated confidence for generative AI outputs carry significant exposure when those systems stop asking.
+Leaders who have not built calibrated confidence for generative AI carry real exposure when those systems stop asking.

 The ARC Index